Recently, while opening up to a loved one about my past and inner truths, I was met with the statement, “But you’re not really an addict.”

 There is nothing positive about addiction, nor the life an addict leads while using, but we can push ourselves to take what we learn from this mixed bag of chaos, using that knowledge to drive our intentions towards a positive alternative.
 If only so that our children don’t have to learn first hand what we, the addicts, know all too well.

 It’s okay to admit you’ve had an ugly past.
-It’s not okay to use that past as a crutch for future setbacks, withdrawals and self made disasters.
+It’s not okay to use that past as a crutch for future setbacks, withdrawals and self inflicted disasters.

 This is what I tell myself anytime I think back to that girl who ran towards the addictions, feeding the insecurities, instead of building myself to be stronger because of them.